amaloney3/mlenv_movie_success_predictor/Machine_Learning_Model_Segment_4.md

 Preliminary feature engineering and selection focused on identifying cleanliness and presence of data elements, as well as the ability to transform the data element into a meaningful and useful model variable.
 As a group, the team reviewed the data elements and made decisions on individual variables.
 Some variables were discarded due to the difficulty and time required to process.
 For example, there are over 19,000 production companies, and some movies had 10 or more production companies involved.
 Similarly, the number of countries in production and the number of actors for each movie produce an overwhelming number of possible combinations.
 Other variables were discarded due to the the high number of missing values and inability to impute missing values.

 In comparing the IMDB and the TMDB meta data it became clear the two datasets agreed very well in their contents, but the IMDB data was more current, containing many more movies.
 As a result, IMDB data is the main source, supplemented as possible by TMDB data.
-Model evaluation will determine whether the resulting missing values can be used.
+While developing the Machine Learning Model, it was determined that variables with large percentages of missing values would be dropped.

 The raw IMDB dataset contained 85,855 movies.
 The raw TMDB dataset contained 45,466 movies.
 After cleaning, our dataset contained 70,529 movies.
 Of these, 12,220 (17%) meet the success criterion.